praveek/launch.en/help/extension-dev/modules/edge/data-element-types.md

 # Data-element types in edge extensions

+A data-element-type library module retrieves a piece of data.
+How this piece of data is retrieved is up to you.
+For example, you can use a data element type to allow Adobe Experience Platform Launch users to retrieve a piece of data from the XDM layer or their custom data layer?

 >[!IMPORTANT]
 >
 >This document covers data-element types for edge extensions.
 If you are developing a web extension, see the guide on [data-element types for web extensions](../web/data-element-types.md) instead.
 >
 >This document also assumes you are familiar with library modules and how they are integrated in Platform Launch extensions.
 If you require an introduction, see the overview on [library module formatting](./format.md) before returning to this guide.

-A data-element-type library module retrieves a piece of data.
-How this piece of data is retrieved is up to you.
-For example, you can use a data element type to allow Adobe Experience Platform Launch users to retrieve a piece of data from the XDM layer or their custom data layer?

->[!NOTE]
->
->This document assumes you are familiar with library modules and how they are integrated in Platform Launch extensions.
-See the overview on [library module formatting](./format.md) for an introduction to their implementation before returning to this guide.

 Consider a situation where you want to allow users to retrieve a piece of data from the custom data layer.
 Your module may look like this: